Bridging the gap between art and science

 Supporting Dr. Shneiderman, is his former student and current Optimal staffer, Minhaz Kazi.
 Minhaz collaborated with Dr. Shneiderman by contributing to the aesthetics of the works presented opening night, on CPNAS display and in the published CPNAS booklet.

 The exhibition will be on display at the National Academy of Sciences until April 2015.
-For more information on the project, click here and here to view the catalog.
+View information on the project, and view the catalog.
 The software tool developed by Dr. Shneiderman is free and can be accessed at: http://www.cs.umd.edu/hcil/treemap

 Optimal is a proud corporate sponsor of the University of Maryland’s Human-Computer Interaction Lab Annual Symposium, which was founded by Dr. Shneiderman.
 The symposium is committed to furthering advancements in facilitating end-user adoption, utility, and evaluation of complex technical content.
 For more details, see: http://www.cs.umd.edu/hcil/